ice tower review

 Seeed Studio presentation

+Seeed is the IoT hardware enabler, providing services over 10 years that empower makers to realize their projects and products.
 Seeed offers a wide array of hardware platforms and sensor modules ready to be integrated with existing IoT platforms and one-stop PCB manufacturing and Prototype PCB Assembly.

-• They have an e-commerce website where you can order Raspberry Pi and many accessories for your projects: SeeedStudio.com
+• They have an e-commerce website where you can order Raspberry Pi and many accessories for your projects: SeeedStudio.com.

 ICE Tower pictures and assembly

-The ICE Tower is shipped in kit
+The ICE Tower is shipped in a kit.

 Here is what you’ll get inside the box: